GitFlow

 git branch -a

-Remember: GitFlow is a branching model, not a replacement for Git fundamentals.
-Understanding basic Git commands is essential for troubleshooting and advanced operations.
+Remember: GitFlow is a branching model on top of Git, not a replacement for Git fundamentals.
+Knowing the underlying commands is essential when something goes wrong.

 Continue Learning